 Despite these requirements, there have been some very public cases where members have received bad advice on whether to transfer in the first place, or which DC product to transfer to.
 Some of the fees paid by the members for this advice, (usually via a deduction from the transfer value and ongoing management charges) have been eye-wateringly high.
 The FCA’s review of the advice provided by some of the smaller firms of IFAs, has also highlighted significant shortcomings, although the larger IFA firms specialising in DB to DC transfer advice were not included in this.

-How you can help members
+How you can help members with their transfer options

 Transferring from a DB scheme is a major decision for members and there are many factors that should be taken into account in deciding whether it is the right thing to do or not.
 We believe that scheme sponsors and trustees, should seriously consider putting in place a support structure that enables members to investigate their options and receive appropriate advice.
 There are several reasons for this: